Atif409/30_days_of_js_challenge/README.md

-# 30 Days of JavaScript Challenge by Chai aur Codei
+# 30 Days of JavaScript Challenge by Chai aur Code

 ## Progress